-Faculty members from across the globe came together in summer 2013 for an interactive webinar on effective ways to teach sustainability in finance and accounting.
+Faculty members from across the globe came together in summer 2013 for an interactive webinar on strategies for teaching sustainability in finance and accounting.
 The webinar began with presentations from two award-winning instructors: Charles Cho (ESSEC Business School) and Mark Cohen (Vanderbilt University).
 (Biosketches are below.)
-They described specific techniques they’ve used: e.g. student assignments, cases and other approaches.
+They described specific strategies they’ve used: e.g. student assignments, cases and other approaches.
 Participants then asked questions and shared their own strategies for teaching sustainability.

 From Charles Cho (all videos)